How to Choose and Use Concealer

 Generally, cream concealer provides medium to full coverage.
 This type of concealer is usually packaged in a small pot, palette, or compact.
 Cream concealer works well under the eyes and is one of the best concealer options for covering discolorations.

 Cream concealers have more slip and can be applied in a stippling motion with a clean finger, sponge, or a small concealer brush.
 However, those with a notably more creamy finish are more prone to creasing into lines and wrinkles and should be set with loose or pressed powder once blended.

 How to Apply Concealer

 Regardless of the type of concealer you're using, the application techniques generally remain the same.
-For almost any skin type, it is important to prep your face and eye area with a light layer of moisturizer (don’t go too emollient or everything will slip and slide off your face).
+For almost any skin type, it is important to prep your face with moisturizer (use a light layer so makeup doesn't slip and slide off your face) or a foundation primer.
 If you have normal to oily skin, a lightweight liquid or fluid moisturizer with a soft matte finish will give you the best results.